saffron-finance/saffron/recovery/epoch-1-recovery/rSFI/README.md

-# Generate rSFI Rewards for Epoch 1 Recovery
+# rSFI

-## rSFI
 rSFI is a token representing redeemable SFI from the stuck epoch 1 pool at a 1:1 basis. rSFI will be airdropped to epoch 1 LPs periodically as LP token (dsec/principal) redemptions happen via the epoch 1 FundRescue contracts.

+rSFI will be redeemable for SFI on January 24th, 2021 at 14:00 UTC. rSFI will be burned to redeem SFI.

 Please see here for more information about Saffron epoch 1 recovery and the FundRescue contract: